automan-lang/AutoMan/docs/index.md

 ### Where did it all come from?

-AutoMan is being actively developed by [Daniel Barowy](http://www.cs.williams.edu/~dbarowy/) at [Williams College](https://csci.williams.edu/) and [Emery Berger](https://emeryberger.com/) at the [PLASMA Laboratory](http://plasma.cs.umass.edu/) at the [University of Massachusetts Amherst](https://www.cics.umass.edu/).
-Portions of AutoMan were developed as a collaboration with researchers at [Microsoft Research NYC](https://www.microsoft.com/en-us/research/lab/microsoft-research-new-york/).
+AutoMan is being actively developed by <ANONYMIZED>.

 <section class="bs-docs-section">
   <h1 id="downloading" class="page-header">Getting AutoMan</h1>